-Area of Focus Description and Rationale: Include a rationale that explains how it was identified as a critical need from the data reviewed.
+Area of Focus Description and Rationale:

+Include a rationale that explains how it was identified as a critical need from the data reviewed.

 Through the Root Cause Analysis Study the discipline data determined a high area of concern to be students skipping class and leaving campus.

-Measurable Outcome: State the specific measurable outcome the school plans to achieve.
+State the specific measurable outcome the school plans to achieve.
 This should be a data based, objective outcome.

 If behavior expectations are clearly defined, communicated, and implemented among staff and explicitly taught to students utilizing the PBIS action plan, incidents of skipping class and leaving campus will be reduced because students will better understand what is expected of them.

-Monitoring: Describe how this Area of Focus will be monitored for the desired outcome.
+Describe how this Area of Focus will be monitored for the desired outcome.

 This area of focus will be monitored by instructional staff and school leadership utilizing discipline referral data and classroom attendance data.

-Person responsible for monitoring outcome: Eric Smith (smithericc@pcsb.org) Evidence-based Strategy: Describe the evidence-based strategy being implemented for this Area of Focus.
-To clearly define, communicate, and implement behavior expectations to all students concerning remaining on campus and not skipping class.
-Rationale for Evidence-based Strategy: Explain the rationale for selecting this specific strategy.
+Evidence-based Strategy: Describe the evidence-based strategy being implemented for this Area of Focus.

+e-based To clearly define, communicate, and implement behavior expectations nented to all students concerning remaining on campus and not skipping class.

+Rationale for Evidence-based Strategy:

+Explain the rationale for selecting this specific strategy.
 Describe the resources/criteria used for selecting this strategy.

 Components of the Root Cause Analysis Study of discipline data determined the criteria used for selecting this strategy.

-Action Steps to Implement List the action steps that will be taken as part of this strategy to address the Area of Focus.
-Identify the person responsible for monitoring each step. scheduled to be taught by all teachers throughout the year.
-Person Responsible [no one identified] Increase communication to parents including translations into Spanish to improve accessibility of all families both to inform of expectations and to ask for support for students not meeting those expectations.
-Person Responsible [no one identified] Student Ambassador and TV Production classes will emphasize student attendance, remaining on campus, and being in class while reinforcing academic behaviors and focusing on life skills during a schoolwide media campaign.
+List the action steps that will be taken as part of this strategy to address the Area of Focus.
+Identify the person responsible for monitoring each step.

+PBIS extension lesson plans are scheduled to be taught by all teachers throughout the year.

+Increase communication to parents including translations into Spanish to improve accessibility of all families both to inform of expectations and to ask for support for students not meeting those expectations.

+Student Ambassador and TV Production classes will emphasize student attendance, remaining on campus, and being in class while reinforcing academic behaviors and focusing on life skills during a schoolwide media campaign.